What Is Cognitive Behavioral Therapy and How Does It Work?

 - Taking note of how the replacement thought is making you feel

-For example, if you’re terrified that you’re going to fail an upcoming exam, you might notice the automatic thought, “I’m a failure” that’s attached to a deeply held core belief, “I’ll never amount to anything.”
+For example, suppose you’re terrified that you’re going to fail an upcoming exam.
+In that case, you might notice the automatic thought, “I’m a failure,” attached to a deeply held core belief, “I’ll never amount to anything.”

 Using a thought record, you can begin to notice how these thoughts make you feel and challenge them by listing evidence to the contrary and exploring potential alternative positive thoughts.